Let's connect GCP to our home network (RTX1200) via VPN

 Kenshiro Hirata

-I joined the company mid-career in 2019.
-Because of my past experience, I may write more articles related to networking.
+I joined the company in 2019 as a mid-career hire.
+Because of my previous experience, there might be a lot of articles related to networking.